apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 Set root user initial 2-staged SHA-1 encrypted password, default as '', means no root password.
 Subsequent 'set password' operations for root user will overwrite the initial root password.

+Example: If you want to configure a plaintext password `root@123`.
+You can execute Doris SQL `select password('root@123')` to generate encrypted password `*A00C34073A26B40AB4307650BFB9309D6BFA6999`.

 Default: empty string

 s it possible to dynamically configure: false